Wapatah/VPIA/README.md

 Caminte is a database agnostic ORM.
 However, the tool has been dead the past year.
 Some of the adapters are not working (for example, ArangoDB).
 There's still a lot of modification that needs to be done to make sure it's working perfectly.
 Some of the commands are also depreciated.
 Switching between Mongo and MySQL works.

 We will probably have to fork it, re-publish on NPM in order to make sure we can continue to update it.
 We'll have to figure out the best way to achieve this.

+---

+## Tests

+We use [TestCafe](https://devexpress.github.io/testcafe/) for end to end testing.
+All tests go into the `/tests` folder.
+Anything that is tested (like an admin user, regular user, etc) or anything that could be changed (like URLs) should be placed into `/tests/global_test_vars.js` and used as a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to allow quick configuration changes without rewriting code.
+We use back ticks in the tests folder (``) everywhere except for import statements.

+You need to install testcafe globally first.

+`npm install -g testcafe`